-- Nearly half of all renter households are cost burdened, spending more than 30 percent of their income on housing. - Strong growth in non-family households (typically, these are small one- and two-person households which opt to rent, rather than own their homes) suggests a likely increasing demand for small, affordable rental units. - A fast-growing segment of those 55 years of age and older, retired or near to it, suggests a need for affordable housing choice attractive to those who want to downsize within their home community - again, a demand driver for smaller housing units, a good portion of which are rental. - The age groups under 55 are declining as a percentage of total population, suggesting that the supply of housing for these age groups may be inadequate or too expensive for young persons and families establishing households.
-Employer interviews indicate most younger single and/or new professionals hired cannot, or choose not to, live in Brookfield a possible affordability issue.
+- Nearly half of all renter households are cost burdened, spending more than 30 percent of their income on housing.
+Brookfield exhibits a very low percentage of renter households (13 percent). - Strong growth in non-family households (typically, these are small one- and two-person households which opt to rent, rather than own their homes) suggests a likely increasing demand for small, affordable rental units. - A fast-growing segment of those 55 years of age and older, retired or near to it, suggests a need for affordable housing choice attractive to those who want to downsize within their home community - again, a demand driver for smaller housing units, a good portion of which are rental. - The age groups under 55 are declining as a percentage of total population, suggesting that the supply of housing for these age groups may be inadequate or too expensive for young persons and families establishing households.
+Employer interviews indicate most younger single and/or new professionals hired cannot, or choose not to, live in Brookfield - a possible affordability issue.